 May show massive osteolysis with little or no periosteal reaction.
 Often multifocal disease

-Multiple thin walled cysts throughout the lungs (usually with an uniform distribution).
+Multiple thin walled cysts throughout the lungs (usually with a uniform distribution).
 These are present in nearly all cases.
-If the cysts are small they may be seen as diffuse coarse interstitial markings on plain film.
+If the cysts are small, they may be seen as diffuse coarse interstitial markings on plain film.